-Optical Drive (Cont.)

-Removing an optical disc
+Optical Drive (Cont') Removing an optical disc

-- 1. While the Notebook PC's power is ON, press the drive's eject button and the tray will eject out partially. - 2.
-While pressing down on the center hub, gently pry the edge of the disc upwards at an angle to remove the disc from the hub.
+2. While pressing down on the center hub, gently pry the edge of the disc upwards at an angle to remove the disc from the hub.

 Using the Optical Drive

 Optical discs and equipment must be handled with care because of the precise mechanics involved.
 Keep in mind the important safety instructions from your CD suppliers.
 Unlike desktop optical drives, the Notebook PC uses a hub to hold the CD in place regardless of the angle.
 When inserting a CD, it is important that the CD be pressed onto the center hub or else the optical drive tray will scratch the CD.